 All assignments will be due at the times listed on Canvas.
-These times are specified in UTC and are subject to minor changes so please check Canvas.
-To convert from UTC to your local time zone, use a Time Zone Converter.
+These times are specified in Eastern Time and are subject to minor changes so please check Canvas.
+To convert to your local time zone, use a Time Zone Converter.

 Each assignment will have a separate entry in Canvas that explains in more detail what is expected and what criteria are used to grade it.
 The weighting of the different assignments in determining your final grade is clear from the table above.
 Most assignments will be finalized by the student uploading a file in the relevant assignment place in Canvas.
-Do not send assignments directly to the professors or TA's via email.
+Do not send assignments directly to the professors or TA's via email unless you have previous direction to do so.
 All assignments must be submitted within Canvas, otherwise they cannot be graded properly and do not count towards the grade.
 If there are technical issues, please notify the help desk, as well as each professor immediately.
-Assignments should be graded with feedback within one week of when learners turn it in.
+Most assignments will be graded with feedback within two weeks of when learners turn it in.